LESLIE: Bob in Louisiana is on the line with a haunted noisy attic. Wooooh! What kind of crazy noises are you hearing from up there?

 BOB: We are on city water.

-TOM: Sometimes if you have a bad main valve, you can get sort of a vibration as the water forces its way through the valve, especially if it’s not completely open.
+TOM: Sometimes if you have a bad main valve, you can get sort of a vibration which sounds like a haunted noisy attic as the water forces its way through the valve, especially if it’s not completely open.
 I wonder if the water company might be consulted in this case and have them check the main valve, have them close it and then completely reopen it.

 The other thing that comes to mind that might have nothing to do with plumbing is, because you mentioned this is in the attic, is sometimes with attic ventilation – and I don’t know what kind of vents you have, whether you have ridge vents or soffit vents or roof vents.
 But sometimes, we’ve seen situations – in fact, in my own kitchen, I’ve got a kitchen that’s a one-story section of the house.
 And when the wind blows over from a certain direction, I get a noise.
 It’s not a whistling but it is a very low-pitch kind of hum, almost like a vibration-like sound into that attic.
 And I know it’s because of the vents.
 It’s the wind just sort of working their way over the vents and causing a little bit of friction there.
 And it’s leaving that sound behind.